Explicit 34: Star Wars Holiday Special

 0:41

->> Hello and welcome to We Can't Rewind We've Gone Too Far,
+Hello and welcome to We Can't Rewind We've Gone Too Far, a podcast where a Scotsman, an

 0:51

-Most of the time, all of you have already seen the title of today's episode.
+All of you have already seen the title of today's episode, so before we dive into today's insanity,

-I must reiterate that the idea to record this episode was entirely fueled by
+I must reiterate that the idea to record this episode was entirely fueled by David's mental breakdown.

 1:02

-I extend my deepest sympathies and offer my thoughts and prayers.
+On behalf of his friends, family and colleagues, I extend my deepest sympathies and offer my thoughts and prayers.

 1:08

-Let us take a second of quiet contemplation in memory of his well-being
+Let us take a second of quiet contemplation in memory of his well-being this holiday season.

 1:13

->> This makes it sound like I've actually had a mental breakdown.
+Makes me sound like I've actually had a mental breakdown.

 1:16

->> Did you not?
+Did you not?

 1:18

-And now let's dive in head first into the Star Wars Holiday Special,
+And now let's dive in headfirst into the Star Wars Holiday Special,

 a film that is teaching us what the holidays are all about.

->> Madness, consumerism, endangerment of children, and heavy acid.
+Monday's consumerism, endangerment of children, and heavy acid.

 1:29